ASif2660/DE/README.md

 #### To run the program, firstly plug in ZED Mini Camera

-- For out of source build, go the root CMAKE file directory
+- For out of source build, go to the root CMAKE file path
 - ` mkdir build && cd build `
 - ` cmake .. & make install -j4`
 - ` cd build/bin`